 The laboratory is able to demonstrate, to the satisfaction of IAS, competency in the proper use of traceable reference materials and instruments when in-house calibrations are conducted.
 (The demonstration shall include ability of laboratory personnel to determine measurement uncertainty).

-4.4.5.
-Laboratories may submit equipment for calibration to an NMI that is not a member of the CIPM MRA as long as the laboratory has developed a program and procedure for the calibration of its reference standards that can provide traceability as described in Section 6.5 of ISO/IEC 17025:2017.